ImmortalAl/mlnf/README.md

-# Manifest Liberation, Naturally Free
+# Manifest Liberation, Naturally Free (MLNF)

+**Important Project Structure Note:**
+- The front-end static site files are located in: `MLNF/MLNF/`
+- The back-end Express.js app is in: `MLNF/mlnf-auth/`

+This is to avoid confusion when running git commands or editing files.
+Always `cd MLNF/MLNF` for front-end git operations.

+---

 A timeless sanctuary for liberated spirits to manifest truth and freedom.